abgw204/2D-spaceship-game-in-C/README.md

-This is a 2D game in C (leak free) using minilibx.
+This is a 2D game in C (leak free) using minilibx. (requires minilibx-linux to run)